imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ```
 #### Dictionaries

 A dictionary is a collection which is unordered, changeable and indexed.
-In Python dictionaries are written with curly brackets, and they have keys and values.
+In Python, dictionaries are written with curly brackets, and they have keys and values.

 ```
 dict = {